qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 In Main properties you can:

-* Change the title of the legend;
+* change the title of the legend;
-* Set the title alignment to Left, Center or Right;
+* set the title alignment to Left, Center or Right;
-* You can choose which :guilabel:`Map` item the current legend will refer to in the select list;
+* choose which :guilabel:`Map` item the current legend will refer to in the select list;
-* You can wrap the text of the legend title on a given character;
+* wrap the text of the legend title on a given character;
-* Use |checkbox| :guilabel:`Resize to fit contents` to control whether or not a legend should be automatically resized to fit its contents.
+* use |checkbox| :guilabel:`Resize to fit contents` to control whether or not a legend should be automatically resized to fit its contents.
 If unchecked, then the legend will never resize and instead just stick to whatever size the user has set.
 Any content which doesn't fit the size